AbhirajDhiman/Facely_Group14/README.md

 🔎 Practical Use Cases
 👨‍💼 In an organization:
 Want to check all events or security footage where a specific employee appears?
-Upload their photo and FACELY will retrieve all instances across the dataset.
+Upload their photo and FACELY will retrieve all instances across the datset.

 🎉 At a function or event:
 Looking for all pictures where you were captured during a college fest or corporate event?
 Just upload your image to find all related photos.